 - Violation Location – The location where the roadside stop occurred.

-- Stop Based On – The reason for the traffic stop.
+- Stop Based On – The grounds for the traffic stop.
 This may include but is not limited to things such as “Moving Violation” or “Vehicle Equipment.”

 - Ticket Outcome – Whether a warning, ticket, or arrest was made during the roadside stop.
 If blank, none of these outcomes occurred.
 To know what the warning, ticket, or arrest was made for, refer to the Ticket Violation (for tickets and warnings) and Violation (for arrests) fields.

-- Search Based On – The justification for a search, if a search was conducted.
+- Search Based On – The grounds for a search, if a search was conducted.
 This field will also indicate if no search was conducted during the stop.

 - Contraband/Evidence – Whether contraband or evidence was found during a search.
 Will generally be listed as “X = Not applicable” in stops in which no search was conducted.

 - Perceived Race – The race of the operator (or other individual) involved in the roadside stop as perceived by the officer who conducted the stop.